Butterfields C flooded after the building’s sprinkler system was set off by a student on the third floor on Saturday, April 28.

 Rubacha also noted that the flooding in Butterfields C indicated the need to ensure sprinkler heads are covered in the future.
 This is the case for most sprinkler systems on campus, but because Butterfields C was not originally constructed with the sprinklers, much of the piping is exposed, leaving many sprinkler heads uncovered.

 “This flooding event highlighted the need to protect some of the heads that may be vulnerable to unintended contact and potential damage as occurred this weekend,” he wrote.
-“Working with the City of Middletown Fire Marshall’s office it was agreed that all of the heads vulnerable to unintended contact will be covered with a cage.
+“Working with the City of Middletown Fire Marshal’s office it was agreed that all of the heads vulnerable to unintended contact will be covered with a cage.
 This is common throughout campus in mechanical rooms where fire sprinkler heads are exposed to unintended contact and damage.”

 “I’d like to apologize for yesterday,” the student wrote.
 “My room had the sprinkler that went off.
 To set the story straight, I was pulling a sweater down from my top shelf at arms length and on its way down, the sweater hit the sprinkler and set it off.
 The firemen were unable to shut it off for quite some time because the system is programmed to empty the entire water tank if a sprinkler is set off.”